 SA Objectives Decision-Making Criteria SA Score Justification Taking into account the policies contained within the Plan for Stafford Borough, the identification of the settlement boundary for Tittensor itself will have no effect on this SA Objective.
 6 To ensure that everyone has the opportunity of a decent and affordable home Will it contribute to the provision of affordable housing which meets identified local needs?
 Will it contribute to a mix of housing types?
 Will it reduce homelessness?
 Will it increase the range and affordability of housing for all social groups?
 Will it reduce the number of vacant properties? + Identification of the settlement boundary for Tittensor will provide a clear indication of where new development will be acceptable.
 Inclusion of the additional land for housing with planning permission adjacent to the A34 will contribute to ensuring that everyone has the opportunity of a decent and affordable home.
 Policy C2 Affordable Housing in the Plan for Stafford Borough requires 40% or more of developments of 12 dwellings or more to be affordable housing in Tittensor.
 The planning application for the site at Tittensor is for 11 houses, therefore there is no requirement for some to be affordable.
 As such, a minor positive effect has been concluded in relation to this SA objective.
-7 To improve opportunities for access for all to work, education, health and local services + Identification of the settlement boundary for Tittensor will provide a clear indication of where new development will be acceptable.
+7 To improve opportunities for access for all to work, education, health and local services Will it result in new developments being located in areas served by public transport?
+Will it make access more affordable?
+Will it improve accessibility to key local services?
+Will it make access easier for those without access to a car?
+Will it protect existing key services and facilities? + Identification of the settlement boundary for Tittensor will provide a clear indication of where new development will be acceptable.
 The boundary encompasses Tittensor First School and its inclusion within the settlement should help to protect this community facility and potentially also help to facilitate any expansion required in the future to accommodate any increase in local education provision.
 Inclusion of the additional land for housing with planning permission adjacent to the A34 will ensure that the existing key services and facilities are supported and remain accessible in the surrounding rural area, including Tittensor village hall and bowling club, and the village post office.
 8 To reduce and prevent crime and reduce fear of crime Will it reduce actual levels of crime?
 Will it reduce the fear of crime?
 0 Identification of the settlement boundary for Tittensor will not have an effect on crime levels or the fear of crime.